 The high number of Super A [top tier of fees] debtors at 60 days or more was noted.

 The Board DISCUSSED at length the potential increase in fees in 2015-16, which was likely to be necessary as a result of a shrinking fee base as consolidation took place in a maturing VOD market.
-It was acknowledged that ATVOD had achieved a
+It was acknowledged that ATVOD had

-a co-regulatory body.
+as a co-regulatory body.
 The merits of maintaining a research budget were underlined.
 It was considered important that ATVOD should be open, honest and transparent about the cost of providing a high quality regulatory service for stakeholders.

 The Board CONSIDERED that it was appropriate for stakeholders to be aware of the volatility of fee income from ODPS, and the impact on ATVOD.
-The Fees Consultation document would continue to provide additional detail about the specific
+The Fees Consultation document would continue to provide additional detail about the

-activities that ATVOD undertakes and the resources required.
+specific activities that ATVOD undertakes and the resources required.

 Update: A high price to pay for ATVOD's censorship campaign

 ATVOD are estimating that as well as suffocating all the small players in the VoD industry that the larger players will merge and consolidate and hence reduce in numbers.
-This decrease in 'Super A' players is having a deep impact at ATVOD, and to
+This decrease in 'Super A' players is having a deep impact at ATVOD, and

-maintain the lifestyle that they have grown accustomed to, they are proposing a large fee increase.
+to maintain the lifestyle that they have grown accustomed to, they are proposing a large fee increase.